 The Executive Branch of Oregon government is responsible for carrying out Oregon's laws.
 It is headed by the Governor and five other elected officials: the Secretary of State, the State Treasurer, the Attorney General, the Commissioner of Labor and Industries, and the Superintendent of Public Instruction.
 Each is elected to four-year terms.
-They administer the laws through a number of departments, boards, and commissions that create regulations that comprise the Oregon Administrative Rules.
+They administer the laws through a number of departments, boards, and commissions that create regulations that comprise the Oregon Administrative Rules (OAR).

 The Governor oversees all state agencies and provides leadership, planning, and coordination for the executive branch.
 The Governor submits a proposed budget at the beginning of each legislative session.
-The Governor is Ted Kulongoski whose term expires in January 2011.
+The Governor is John Kitzhaber whose term ends in January 2015.

 The Secretary of State is auditor of public accounts, chief elections officer, and manager of the state's official legislative and executive records.
-Secretary of State Bill Bradbury holds office until January 2009 and cannot seek reelection.
+Secretary of State Kate Brown holds office until January 2013 and can seek reelection.

 The State Treasurer serves as the chief financial officer for the state and is responsible for the prudent financial management of state money.

-State Treasurer Randall Edwards holds office until January 2009 and cannot seek re-election.
+State Treasurer Ted Wheeler will hold office until January 2017.

 The Attorney General oversees the Department of Justice (DOJ) and controls and supervises all court actions and legal proceedings in which the State of Oregon is a party or has a legal interest.
-Attorney General Hardy Myers holds office until January 2009 and is not seeking re-election.